jblick1327/PySwitch/README.md

 <!-- TODO: add wizard GIF here -->

 On Windows the microphone is opened in WASAPI exclusive mode when possible.
 If exclusive access fails, the program falls back to the default shared mode.
+Set the `SWITCH_EXCLUSIVEMODE` environment variable to `0` to force shared mode.

 ### Layout files